xavier-musy/UCIHARTidy/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-And extract it in the Data directory.
+And extract it a directory named Data.

 A tidy data set will be saved in the Data directory, as TidyData.txt.